020d/020d.github.io/_posts/2025-08-27-defcon-32-badge-part1.md

 <img src="/images/dc32badgeschematic.jpg" width="auto" width="100%" alt="Image of accurate vector board schematic."/>

-In Inkscape I started with rectangle shapes to add some backing and lift the board and reduct pressure on the components.
+In Inkscape I started with rectangle shapes to add some backing and lift the board and reduce pressure on the components.
 Using straight edges and 90º angles I left openings where anything was soldered to the board and gradually filled in the space with a shape that would fit tight and not rock back and forth over any components.

 After filling it in pretty good I noticed two of the holes I'd left vaguely resembled eyes, and decided I might as well curve it up a bit since [Mar](http://spux.art) would probably use curves instead.
 At that point I figured.... why not go full cat? 😻 Here's the design progression.